phbillet/LLMs-basic_linear_algebra/problem_3.md

 - sugestion 3:
 ![alt text](pictures/pb3_0s_bard_3.png)

+**Notes:**
+- Bard transforms the text into equations and finds that there is no solution
+- Although Bard detects that there is no solution, it does not stop and produces useless sentences
+- the first and the third Bard's suggestions are the same.

 ### GPT 3.5
 GPT returns only 1 suggestion, let's see it:
 ![alt text](pictures/pb3_0s_GPT_1.png)

+**Notes:**
+- GPT 3.5 transforms the text into equations and finds that there is no solution
+- Although GPT 3.5 detects that there is no solution, it does not stop and produces useless sentences.

 ## Chain-of-Thought prompting with verification of the solution
 The prompt is: